pduranti/mercadolibre.github.com/_posts/guide/search/2012-06-29-search-by-text-query.markdown

 ### Description:

 Search operation retrieves items that satisfy the search criteria.
-Use text query is the basic option to search items.
-You use space between words if you have multiple words.
-It searches items when one of the specified word matches with the item title.
+Text query is the basic option to search items.
+You should use space between words if you have multiple words.
+It searches items when one of the specified words matches with the item title.
 Queries aren't case-sensitive.

 ## Request {#search-request}

-Searching using the MELI API is very intuitive and straightforward.
-If you want search for specific items as if you were doing it through our website, you can use the search API as follows:
+The MELI API is very intuitive and straightforward.
+If you want search to specific items as if you were doing it through our website, you can use the search API as follows:

 <pre class="terminal">